 The Lord had his angel speak to Joseph in a dream, “Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins” (Matthew 1:20-21).
 Joseph believed that the angel in his dream was a messenger of God and he accepted the responsibility to raise the Son of God.
 The fact that the writer of this Gospel linked the birth of Jesus with Isaiah 7: 14 suggest that Joseph may have been cognizant of the connection between the two.
 God had put him in charge over His own Son.

-The second dream informed Joseph to flee to Egypt from Herod in order to save God’s Son (Mt.2:13-15).
+The second dream informed Joseph to flee to Egypt from Herod in order to save God’s Son (Matthew 2:13-15).
 The third dream instructed Joseph to return to Israel with his family.
-When he learned that Herod’s son was in charge over Judea, he settled in Nazareth, in Galilee (Mt.2:19-23).
-Luke, in his Gospel, adds that Joseph took his bride to be (not yet married) to Bethlehem to register and pay taxes through the house and line of David (2:4-7).
-It was Joseph that took the child to be dedicated where it was named Jesus and it was Joseph that went annually to Jerusalem with his family where Jesus stayed behind and caused concern for his folks (2:21; 41-52).
+When he learned that Herod’s son was in charge over Judea, he settled in Nazareth, in Galilee (Matthew 2:19-23).
+Luke, in his Gospel, adds that Joseph took his bride to be (not yet married) to Bethlehem to register and pay taxes through the house and line of David (Luke 2:4-7).
+It was Joseph that took the child to be dedicated where it was named Jesus and it was Joseph that went annually to Jerusalem with his family where Jesus stayed behind and caused concern for his folks (Luke 2:21; 41-52).
 After the incident, the relationship between father and son appears to have been harmonious.
 We are told that Joseph was a just and gracious person.
 All his sons bore witness to his fatherly dignity when they too followed the Messiah.